zaitcev-ivan/PhpSpreadsheet/docs/topics/reading-and-writing-to-file.md

 ## Reader/Writer Flags

 Some Readers and Writers support special "Feature Flags" that need to be explicitly enabled.
-An example of this is Charts in a spreadsheet.
+Example of this are Charts and Pivot Tables in a spreadsheet.
 By default, when you load a spreadsheet that contains Charts, the charts will not be loaded.
 If all you want to do is read the data in the spreadsheet, then loading charts is an overhead for both speed of loading and memory usage.
 However, there are times when you may want to load any charts in the spreadsheet as well as the data.
 To do so, you need to tell the Reader explicitly to include Charts.

 ```php